sachin-sadhu/obsidian_vault/Year 3 CS/Complexity.md

 A property P is non-trivial if there is at least one Turing machine whose language satisfies P, and at least one that does not.
 Basically, this property holds for some languages and does not hold for others.
 ![[Pasted image 20250304125206.png]]
 Rice's theorem states that there is not a single Turing machine, where if given another turing machine M, you can say definitively if L(M) satisfies P.

+assume we have a decider (R) for halting problem. use R to construct a decider (S) for acceptance problem. given a machine M and a word W, S needs to decide whether M will accept/reject W. if R says that M does not halt on W, then S can reject W. However, if R says that M does halt on W, then we can check if M accepts W simply by simulating it. therefore S is able to decide the acceptance problem by assuming R

+assume we have a decider R that decides emptiness problem. use R to construct a turing machine S that decides acceptance problem. so given a turing machine M, we need to decide if M accepts/rejects W. first modify M such that M will reject all strings except W, but on W, M will work as normal. only string that M will aceept is now w, so its langugage is non-empty if and only if M accepts w. since we have a decider for emptiness problem R, if R accepts M, it means that L(M) is empty and therefore M does not accept W. however, if R does not accept M, then we know that L(M) is not empty and therefore M accepts W. therefore we have created a machine S that decides the acceptance problem